TheMannu/Project-Microservices-on-Kubernetes-Cluster-via-Jenkins-CICD-Pipeline/README.md

    - Choose git from Add Source option and paste the Project `Repository URL` there
    - Add the GitHub repository URL.
    - Select the GitHub credentials from the dropdown.

+3. **Set Up a Webhook in github to trigger the pipeline:**
+   - Go to your GitHub repository settings -> webhook -> Add a webhook.